Events

 - Joseph Naytowhow – Cree knowledge keeper, singer and storyteller from Sturgeon Lake First Nation

-- Brian Solomon (tbc)– Choreographer/ Dancer of Anishinaabe and Irish heritage, born in Shebahonaning / Killarney, Ontario
+- Brian Solomon – Choreographer/ Dancer of Anishinaabe and Irish heritage, born in Shebahonaning / Killarney, Ontario

-Meeting in person, and undertaking a variety of activities, the visit/cruinniú/kiyokēwin will solidify connections among the Landspeak conference organisers and, at the same time, introduce these Indigenous artists, elders, and knowledge keepers to artists, academics, and community workers in Ireland, in an effort to create networks of collaboration and sharing that will foster cultural and knowledge exchange into the future.
+Meeting in person, and undertaking a variety of activities, Visit / Cruinniú / Kiyokēwin greatly strengthened connections among the Landspeak conference organisers and, at the same time, introduced these Indigenous artists, elders, and knowledge keepers to artists, academics, and community workers in Ireland, in an effort to create networks of collaboration and sharing that will foster cultural and knowledge exchange into the future.

 Lucht fáiltithe · Welcoming group

-The visit to Ireland will be faciliated by a number of people, organisers and collaborators, who will welcome the visitors, and open pathways to collaboration and connection.
-Members of the lucht fáiltithe (welcoming group) include:
+The visit to Ireland was facilitated by a number of people, organisers and collaborators, who welcomed the visitors, opening pathways to collaboration and connection.
+Members of the lucht fáiltithe were:

 - Amanda Hopkins – Programme Manager, ICUF